Using vinegar to clean hardwood floors is an inexpensive, non-toxic option for polyurethane finished wood flooring.

 The reason for this inclusion is because most people use vinegar, water, and other ordinarily safe household cleaners improperly.

 You should be able to view, print or download your warranty by navigating to the website of the manufacturer.
 Thoroughly review and follow their recommendations for care and maintenance – including cleaning products.

 Most hardwood flooring manufacturer warranties are not transferable, applying only to the original retail purchaser.
 Different aspects of the warranty expire after a specific number of years.

 If voiding a warranty is not a concern for you, then vinegar can be a quick, simple and effective hardwood floor cleaning product … if you use it properly.

 A frequent concern about the use of vinegar to clean hardwood floors is that it must be diluted in water.
 And wood and water do not mix.

 Too much water can warp your boards, cause a ripple effect, permanently discolor the wood and produce nonrepairable damage.

-Vinegar can do damage to your wood floor finish if the vinegar to water ratio is too strong if you use the wrong type of vinegar, and/or if you allow the vinegar/water mixture to pool, puddle or over soak your floor.
+Vinegar can do damage to your wood floor finish if the vinegar-to-water ratio is too strong, if you use the wrong type of vinegar, or if you allow the vinegar/water mixture to pool, puddle, or over soak your floor.

-Do not use red wine, balsamic or apple vinegars.
+Do not use red wine, balsamic or apple kinds of vinegar.
 Plain white distilled vinegar should be your only choice.

 How To Use Vinegar to Clean Hardwood Floors